ccarballolozano/InBrowser3DPlotter/README.md

 ## Known bugs:

-* Marker line width only distinguishes between zero and non-zero numbers
+* Marker line width only distinguishes between zero and non-zero numbers in Windows.